shaktit159-Analyst/AI_FINANCIAL_FRAUD_DETECTION-REAL_DATASET.IPYNB/README.md

 ⚠️ Current Limitations

-The current model demonstrates the complete Machine Learning workflow but still has limitations for production-level fraud detection.
+This project demonstrates a complete Machine Learning workflow, but the current model should not be considered production-ready without further optimization and validation.

-The most important limitation is the low fraud Recall observed in the final evaluation.
+Fraud detection is a highly imbalanced problem, and achieving high overall Accuracy does not necessarily mean that the model detects fraudulent transactions effectively.

-Additional improvements are therefore required before considering the model suitable for real-time production deployment.
+Further work is required to improve fraud-focused performance, particularly Recall and Precision, before real-world deployment.

 ---

 🔮 Future Improvements

-The project can be further improved through:
+The project can be further enhanced through:

 - ⚡ Real-time transaction monitoring
 - 🚨 Real-time fraud alerts